 Thompson's Mills is a unique survivor of times past, chronicling 160 years of Oregon rural life and honoring the owners who continually adapted the mill to the changing world around it.
 It is the last water-powered mill in the state and its turbines can be seen in action on guided tours.
 A water right that predates statehood produces the water flow that still runs the milling machines for demonstrations today.

-Yes, but we ask that you give us a call to let us know what you have in mind.
+Yes, but if your group is 10 or more we ask that you give us a call to let us know what you have in mind.
 We have a very small staff and due to the fragile nature of the property we'll have a few understandable limits and requests to make sure both you and the Mill have a safe event.
-Many groups come for picnics and reunions.
+Many groups come for picnics and reunions on the grounds and take a tour afterwards.
 Call 541-491-3611 for more information.
 If we're out working leave a message for us and we'll call you back.

 Yes.
-Our tour is an interactive six-station tour with some indoor and some outdoor activities and seems to be best suited for 4th graders but we've had 2nd through 5th graders here.
+Our tour is an interactive five-station tour with some indoor and some outdoor activities and seems to be best suited for 4th graders but 2nd through 5th graders have a great time here too.
 We can customize the content to some degree so let us know what you'd like us to focus on.
 We can accommodate up to about 60 students plus chapperones per tour.
 We have a very limited staff though, so you will need to reserve a spot in advance.
 Give us a call so we can schedule a fun, exciting and memorable trip here for your students.

-Free guided tours are offered any time we're open.
-Tours can last about an hour, but if you don't have that much time just let us know.
-You could also do a self guided tour if you prefer.
+You may take a free guided or self guided tour every day from 9am - 4pm.
+Guided tours take around a half and hour to 45 minutes, but if you don't have that much time just let us know.
 We are closed on Thanksgiving, Christmas Day and New Year's Day.
-If you have a group of more than 10 please call in advance so we can have adequate staffing.
+If you have a group of more than 10, please call in advance so we can have adequate staffing (541-491-3611).

 Yes.
 The rich and varied textures inside the mill are a photographers dream and the patina of 150 years of hard work draws many photographers.
 Flash photography and tripods are ok but a reminder to not obstruct the passage of other visitors and to pay attention to the safety barriers and ropes.